MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Experimental setup

 \subsubsection{VoxCeleb-2mix-switch}

 We build a test set to simulate two target speakers switching in a cocktail party, as shown in Fig. \ref{fig:switch}.
 To make sure there are always two speakers speaking, the interfering speaker simultaneously speaks for at least 10 seconds.
 The switch point occurs randomly between 4 and 6 seconds.
-To achieve this, we select utterances within least 10 seconds from the VoxCeleb2 test set and simulate 3000 mixtures.
-The visual cue impaired setting is the same as VoxCeleb-2mix, except we also ensure visual cues are clean for 1 second after the switch point, for smooth cool start purposes.
-Other settings are the same with VoxCeleb-2mix.
-The interfering utterance is mixed at a random SNR between -10 dB and 10 dB.
+To achieve this, we select utterances within at least 10 seconds from the VoxCeleb2 test set and simulate 3000 mixtures.
+The visual cue impaired setting is the same as VoxCeleb-2mix, except we also ensure visual cues are clean for 1 second after the switch point, for smooth cold start purposes.
+Other settings are the same as VoxCeleb-2mix.